rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Implementation
 ---------------

-For demonstrating the main internal steps in the implemented parallel algorithm let us conider the example script :ysrc:`examples/mpi/testMPI_2D.py`.
+For demonstrating the main internal steps in the implemented parallel algorithm let us consider the example script :ysrc:`examples/mpi/testMPI_2D.py`.
 Executing this script (interactive or passive mode) with three MPI processes generates the scene as shown in `fig-scene`_.
 It then executes :yref:`mpirun<yade.mpy.mpirun>`, which triggers the steps described hereafter.

 .. _fig-scene:
 .. figure:: fig/mpy_schema0.*